alexeadem/nginx-plus-demos/README.md

 ```

-> For more details on the installation go to: https://github.com/alexeadem/qbo-ctl
+> For more details on the QBO installation go to: https://github.com/alexeadem/qbo-ctl

-### Deploy cluster with QBO

-## Docker Registry
+## 4. Docker Registry

 ### Start
 ```